Adaptive Experimental Design Using Shrinkage Estimators: Adaptive Risk Minimization

 \subsection{Efficient Risk Computation}

 For each of our candidate estimators, we can use Equation \ref{eq:risk} to obtain the risk.
-In each case, the resultant expression is a linear combination of ratios of Gaussian quadratic forms.
+In each case, the resultant expression is a linear combination of expectations of ratios of Gaussian quadratic forms.

 We use $\bsdeltb$ as our motivating example.
 As discussed in Section \ref{sec:oracle}